openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [openSUSE 11.3 Review](http://www.thinkdigit.com/Features/openSUSE-113-Review_5223.html)

-"openSUSE is one of those few Linux distributions that gives you a choice of desktop environment while you are installing it, and doesnâ€™t treat KDE or Gnome as a primary option.
+"openSUSE is one of those few Linux distributions that gives you a choice of desktop environment while you are installing it, and doesn’t treat KDE or Gnome as a primary option.
 Both environments have equal support from openSUSE and are equally customized.
 Until a previous version (openSUSE 11.1) the installation would not even have a default desktop environment selected, and you would need to select one of KDE or Gnome before installing.
 Even now all that has changed is that the option of KDE comes selected by default, to ease the choice for new users.
 Besides Gnome and KDE, the openSUSE DVD version even offers XFCE, LXDE as an option along with a minimal X Windows environment, or text-mode for servers; all on the same DVD."

 ####  [ESecurityplanet/Keith Vance: Linux Security, Then and Now](http://www.esecurityplanet.com/article.php/3898261/Linux-Security-Then-and-Now.htm)

 "Linux is inherently not a secure operating system.
-The reason it's not secure is because Linux was based on the architectural design of UNIX, and the creators of UNIX didn't care about security â€“ it was 1969 after all.
+The reason it's not secure is because Linux was based on the architectural design of UNIX, and the creators of UNIX didn't care about security – it was 1969 after all.
 "The first fact to face is that UNIX was not developed with security, in any realistic sense, in mind; this fact alone guarantees a vast number of holes," Dennis Ritchie wrote in his paper, "On the Security of UNIX" in 1979."